fahad-mirza/yoy_percent_change_stata/README.md

 Trying out visualizing a year on year percentage change plot for multiple groups.

 The Data contains information on 3 types of school categories: High, Secondary, & Primary.
 The fourth category is the total of these 3.
-Year on year change is then calculated and then it is visualized.
+Year on year change is calculated and then visualized.

 The code makes use of twoway bar plot with scheme from Asjad Naqvi's Schemepack (white_tableau).